Deploying Red Hat Insights on existing RHEL systems managed by Red Hat Update Infrastructure

 Red Hat is committed to replacing problematic language in our code, documentation, and web properties.
 We are beginning with these four terms: master, slave, blacklist, and whitelist.
 Because of the enormity of this endeavor, these changes will be implemented gradually over several upcoming releases.
 For more details, see our CTO Chris Wright's message.

-This guide is for users who wish to deploy Insights for Red Hat Enterprise Linux on an existing, cloud marketplace-purchased Red Hat Enterprise Linux system managed by Red Hat Update Infrastructure (RHUI).
+This guide is for users who want to deploy Red Hat Insights on an existing, cloud marketplace-purchased Red Hat Enterprise Linux system managed by Red Hat Update Infrastructure (RHUI).

-To start using Red Hat Insights for Red Hat Enterprise Linux, you must perform the following actions on each system you want to monitor and assess:
+To start using Insights, you must perform the following actions on each system you want to monitor and assess:

 • Register the system to Insights for Red Hat Enterprise Linux.